 Palace of Parliament, Bucharest

 Bucharest’s Palace of Parliament is the second largest administrative building in the world, after The Pentagon.
-The building was designed by architect Anca Petrescu, who won a contest for its construction, which was completed in 1997.
-The building currently holds two world records: it’s the most expensively managed parliament building, and also the heaviest building in the world.
+To give some idea of its magnitude: the building is the heaviest in the world, weighing 4,090,500,000 kg (the equivalent of over 29,000 blue whales) and has a floor area of 365,000 square metres (which is more than 50 football pitches combined).
+This colossal building was designed by architect Anca Petrescu, who won a contest for its construction, which was completed in 1997.
 It was constructed from 700,000 tonnes of steel and bronze, combined with various other materials, including wood and marble.
-The cost of heating and electric lighting alone exceeds $6 million a year so the environmental impact of this is a subject for debate.
+However, the cost of heating and electric lighting alone exceeds $6 million a year, so the environmental impact of this impressive building is a subject of debate amongst modern architects and environmentalists.

 US Capitol Building, Washington D.C.

-The Capitol is the main place of meeting of the US Congress.
-It was completed in 1800 and it’s built in a distinctive neoclassical style.
+The Capitol is the main place of meeting for the US Congress and widely recognised as a symbol of American democracy.
+It was completed in 1800 and is built in a distinctive neoclassical style.
 It was designed by William Thornton, who won the design competition for the Capitol, proposed by Thomas Jefferson.
 Thornton was inspired by the east front of the Louvre and the Paris Pantheon, for the centre portion of his design.
-There are many interesting aspects about the Capitol building, such as it having its own subway which carries politicians from House and Senate Office buildings to the Capitol.
+The building has been expanded many times since its original construction, the most notable addition being the central dome.
+The dome was built between 1855 and 1866, it has a height of 88 metres and is made from cast iron which is carefully painted to replicate the main stone which was used to construct the main building.
+There are many other interesting features of the Capitol building, including its own subway which carries politicians from House and Senate Office buildings to the Capitol.

 Image source: https://en.wikipedia.org/wiki/United_States_Capitol#/media/File:US_Capitol_west_side.JPG